johnston9/shot-caller/TESTING.md

 Description: View and create Scene pages containing Breakdowns, Characters and Background, Scripts, Storyboards, Shotlists, and Workspaces.<br>

 #### Scenes Page
-Description: This page displays all the currently added Scenes and the "Script" tab to the Script page where the whole Script can be uploaded and viewed.
+Description: This page displays all the currently added Scenes and the "Script" tab to the Script page where the whole Script can be uploaded and viewed. <br>
+In the TV version Episodes are above the Scenes but all functions the same.<br>

 - Use Case: View all the Scenes<br>